jtpereyda/boofuzz/README.md

 Getting Started
 ---------------
-No quickstart guide is available yet, but in the mean time you can use this [Sulley FTP example](https://www.securepla.net/fuzzing-101-with-sulley/) as a baseline.
+No quickstart guide is available yet, but in the meantime you can use this [Sulley FTP example](https://www.securepla.net/fuzzing-101-with-sulley/) as a baseline.

 Contributions
 -------------
-Pull requests are welcome, as boofuz is actively maintained (at the time of this writing ;)).
+Pull requests are welcome, as boofuzz is actively maintained (at the time of this writing ;)).

 Support
 -------